MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ## OfficeClientEdition attribute (part of Add element)

+**Required**.
 Defines whether the 32-bit or 64-bit edition of Office 365 ProPlus is downloaded or installed.

-Required.

 ### Allowed values